Level I and II Courses for Summer 2026

 As part of the course requirements there will be nightly homework.
 Participants should plan to spend a maximum of two hours per night completing assignments.
 100% attendance is required to receive credit for the course.
 Participants are encouraged to avoid scheduling additional activities during this course as it is an intensive program.

-Traxler works as a clinician for various organizations in NYC including the Youth Orchestra of St. Luke’s and the Weill Institute at Carnegie Hall, and has presented music education workshops for Orff Chapters, School Districts, and Universities across the United States.
-She served on the AOSA (American Orff Schulwerk Association) NBT as Region V Rep, is a past president of NYCCAOSA, and teaches Basic Pedagogy for the NYC Orff Certification Program and NJPAC Summer Orff course.
+Traxler has worked as a clinician for the Weill Institute at Carnegie Hall, the Youth Orchestra of St. Luke’s, and has presented music education workshops for Orff Chapters, School Districts, State MEA Conferences, AOSA, and Universities across the United States.
+She has served on the AOSA NBT, CORS, and is the VP of the MTAOSA local Chapter.
+She teaches Basic Pedagogy Levels I and II for various Orff Teacher Educator programs in the US.

 Anna Marie Spallina is a teacher, performer and clinician who has led numerous workshops and Orff certification courses.
 She attended Westminster Choir College of Rider University and earned her graduate degree from the Crane School of Music, State University of New York at Potsdam.
 She received her Orff certification from the New England Conservatory, Boston.
 Ms. Spallina has done further study in Orff, recorder, and historical dance in Salzburg, Austria, Assisi and Urbino, Italy.
 She is a former faculty member of the Bank Street School for Children in Manhattan and PS 242 in Harlem.
-Currently, Ms. Spallina teaches general music K through 4th grade at PS 163 in Manhattan.
-She also performs with the folk trio Avon Faire.
+Ms. Spallina taught general music K through 4th grade at PS 163 in Manhattan for 22 years.
+Now retired she continues to perform with the folk trio Avon Faire.